-Administrative Sergeant Nick Harp
+Administrative Commander Nick Harp

 Sergeant Nick Harp started his career with the Midlothian Police Department in 2008 as an intern.
 He graduated from Sam Houston State University with a Bachelor of Science in Criminal Justice in 2009.
 He was hired as a full-time police officer in December of 2009.
 Sergeant Harp worked in the Patrol Division until December of 2013 when he was assigned to the Administrative Division.